sebbersk/Snake/README.md

-# snake
+# Snake
-Snake Game with Pygame
+Snake Game with Pygame.
+For fun and learn about the PyGame module.